MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/microsoft-365-campaigns-whats-included.md

 - BCS160
 - MET150
 ms.assetid: 496e690b-b75d-4ff5-bf34-cc32905d0364
-description: "What is included with Microsoft 365 for campaigns?"
+description: "What is included with Microsoft 365 for Campaigns?"
 ---

-# What's included with Microsoft 365 for campaigns
+# What's included with Microsoft 365 for Campaigns

-Microft 365 for campaigns includes the following:
+Microft 365 for Campaigns includes the following:
 - Prescriptive setup guidance for adding increased security.
 - Help for users to setup devices for secure access.
 - Guidance on how to collaborate and share securely.
 - Special pricing for organizations that qualify for nonprofit pricing, including political campaigns and think tanks that contribute to campaigns.
 More information is coming soon.

-Microsoft 365 for campaigns takes advantage of the following plans to provide rich collaboration tools with the recommended security for organizations that require higher protection for security and data privacy.
+Microsoft 365 for Campaigns takes advantage of the following plans to provide rich collaboration tools with the recommended security for organizations that require higher protection for security and data privacy.

-**Plans used by Microsoft 365 for campaigns**
+**Plans used by Microsoft 365 for Campaigns**

 ||||
 |:-----|:-----|:------|